pytrackdat/pytrackdat/tutorial.md

 * Consistent formats are ideal for reliable importing
 * Know your data!
 Timezones, possible values, future uses
 * Unknowns

+Creating a database becomes much easier when the data that will be stored in the database has a clearly-defined format, with well-understood value ranges for all fields.

+TODO

+### Aside on Inconsistent Data

+A major problem in database design and day-to-day usage is **inconsistent data**.
+In some cases, these inconsistencies can be fixed by a human – for example, formatting inconsistencies can often trivially be fixed with find-and-replace operations in a spreadsheet.

+However, this issue can much worse if data gets coerced into incorrect values in a manner that is **indestingishable** from

+### Step 1: Know Your Data

+The most important consideration, when preparing to create a database for a specific dataset, is to know as much as possible about the data as possible.
+This information is often kept track of in metadata files, and will greatly assist in translating more loosely-structured data into the rigid structures required by a database.

+The following are useful and potentially subtle factors that should be known prior to creating a database:

+#### Timezones

+In many cases, timezones are impled in data files.
+However, in databases, which explicitly store timezones, this can result in incorrect data.
+For example, the database may assume all time is passed in as `GMT` (Greenwich Mean Time), whereas it was implied to users of the dataset that it was in EST/EDT.
+In this case, times will be incorrect by an offset of 4-5 hours depending on time of year.
+However, it still appears that these are correct dates – they just don't correspond with what dates were *intended* by the datasets' authors.

+This is further complicated by Daylight Savings Time – is a given piece of data in EST or EDT?
+This can be inferred from the date itself, but doing post-hoc operations on a database can be a recipe for disaster.

+For these reasons, it is important to clearly define what timezone(s) your data is passed in as, and what it should be stored as.

+TODO: STORE IN GMT ALWAYS?

+#### Missing, Unknown, and Unknowable Values

+TODO

+#### Decimal Precision and Floating Points

+TODO

+### Step 2: Define a Consistent Data Format

+TODO

+### Step 3: Clearly Describe Data Format in Database Terms

 TODO